jakehuryn/21kHz-rack-plugins/README.md

 A basic module for modifying V/OCT signals by transposition and inversion.

 The OCTAVE knob transposes the signal in octave increments (-4 to +4), and the COARSE knob transposes it in half step increments (-7 to +7).
-The 1/2 # knob raises the transposed signal by a quarter step, so quartertone transpositions can be achieved.
-When the INV button is on, the incoming signal is inverted about 0V (generally C4) and then transposed.
+The 1/2 # button raises the transposed signal by a quarter step, so quartertone transpositions can be achieved.
+When the INV button is on, the incoming signal is inverted about 0V before being transposed.

 The rest of the controls determine when the transposition and inversion are done.
 By default, if there is no input at the TRIG port, the transposition is always active and the inversion active if the INV button is on.
-With the GATE button off, a trigger at the TRIG input will switch the transposition between on and off.
-With the GATE button on, the transposition will on activate with a signal of >= 5.0V (generally meant for 0-10V unipolar inputs).
+With the GATE button off, a trigger at the TRIG input will toggle the transposition between on and off.
+With the GATE button on, the transposition will only activate with a signal of >= 5.0V at the TRIG input (generally meant for 0-10V unipolar inputs).
 Finally, activating the button below INV means that the input will only be inverted when transposition is active (and the INV button is on).
-Otherwise, this will only ever change with the INV button.
+Otherwise, the signal will always be inverted if the INV button is on.

 **Tips**
 - Swap between differently transposed sequences with a sequential switch for harmonic movement.